Modified Langevin noise formalism for multiple quantum emitters in dispersive electromagnetic environments out of equilibrium: Application to a system with two quantum emitters

-It is also natural to ask whether or not the generation of entanglement states of the emitters at long times decreases with the coupling strength.
-In principle, increasing the coupling strength of the two emitters can lead to enhancements of these long-time quantum correlations.
-However, due to the form of Eq.\eqref{eq:Hint_eq}, relaxation of the individual emitter states would also increase, as well as decoherence in the state of the composite system.
-As a consequence, competing effects take place in the course of the dynamics, resulting in a non-monotonic behavior of entanglement with the magnitude of $\mu$.
-The effects of this competition are evident in Fig.~\ref{fig:negty01varialp}, where we plot $\mathcal{N}(\hat{\rho}_{12})$ at low environment temperatures for increasing $\mu$.
-Notice that the onset time of nonzero negativity increases with $\mu$.
-This hints at possible steady states that can sustain entanglement between the emitters.
-Establishing the existence and nature of such steady states would require different numerical approaches \cite{westhoff_2025}, which is left for future work.
+It is also natural to ask how the generation of entanglement at long times depends on the coupling strength.
+In principle, increasing the coupling strength of the two emitters can enhance the build-up of long-time quantum correlations.
+However, due to the form of Eq. \eqref{eq:Hint_eq}, relaxation of the individual emitter states would also increase, as well as decoherence in the state of the composite system.
+The resulting competition leads to a non-monotonic dependence of the generated entanglement on $\mu$.
+This behavior is evident in Fig.~\ref{fig:negty01varialp}, where we plot $\mathcal{N}(\hat{\rho}_{12})$ at low environment temperatures for increasing $\mu$.
+As $\mu$ grows, the onset of nonzero negativity is delayed.
+For sufficiently strong coupling, it is evident that the negativity undergoes a transient time behavior: it reaches a local maximum at intermediate times and then decays, approaching zero at long times.
+Overall, the data in Fig.~\ref{fig:negty01varialp} point towards the existence of steady states that cannot sustain entanglement between the emitters, at least for moderate coupling strengths.

+However, establishing the existence and nature of such steady states would require different numerical approaches \cite{westhoff_2025}, which is left for future work.